MaayanAimelak28/argo-cd/README-instructions.txt

 ArgoCD Assignment

-1. Environment Setup and install ArgoCD
+1. Environment Setup and install ArgoCD:

 Prerequisites:
 - Im using macOS and already installed Homebrew.